Matts-vdp/pixel-logic/README.md

 #### **Connections**
 Can be used to connect components to each other.
 There are 4 types.
 - **In**: Passes the signal from a connected wire *into* a connected gate.
 - **ClkIn**: passes a signal from a connected wire to a connected gate.
-This acts the same as a **In** except for gates like a flip flop where it acts as the input for the clock signal.
+This acts the same as an **In** except for gates like a flip flop where it acts as the input for the clock signal.
 - **Out**: Passes the signal from a connected gate to a connected wire .
 - **Cross**: Can be used to cross wires without connecting them.
 A typical setup is wire -> in -> gate -> out -> wire.